-The Western Sahara is officially considered a non-autonomous area in the process of decolonisation.
+The Western Sahara is officially considered a non-self-governing territory in the process of decolonization.
 It stretches across an area of 266 000 km² between the Atlantic Ocean, Morocco and Mauritania.
-It is divided in two by the ‘Border Wall, a sand wall almost 2 700 km long that was built by the Moroccan Government.
-A large proportion of the sahrawi population live in refugee camps in Algeria.
-The rest live in the western part under moroccan rule or in the eastern part that is in the hands of the Frente POLISARIO.
+It is divided in two by the ‘Border Wall’, a sand wall almost 2 700 km long that was built by the Moroccan Government.
+A large proportion of the Sahrawi population lives in refugee camps in Algeria.
+The rest lives in the western part of the Territory under moroccan rule or in the eastern part that is in the hands of the Frente POLISARIO.

 Oxfam in Western Sahara

 Oxfam has been active in the Algerian refugee camps since 1975.
-Our humanitarian programme, which benefits from european financing, is put into action there by local partners.
-The emphasis is placed on food security.
+Our program is implemented in close coordination with local partners.

 When we talk about refugees, we often imagine a temporary situation.
-Yet some people have been living in the refugee camps in Algeria for more than 35 years.
+Yet some people have been living in the Sahrawi refugee camps in southwest Algeria for more than 40 years.
 Children are born and grow up there.
-This means that creative, positive solutions need to be found in a particularly difficult setting.
-Oxfam has been supporting the sahrawi population since the exodus to Algeria in 1975.
-Over the years, the nature of our interventions has changed.
-We have tried to adapt them better to the needs of the population.
-Thus the programme has evolved from urgent humanitarian aid towards the provision of humanitarian support and strengthening our partners’ capacities and the creation of meaningful opportunities for young people.
+Over the years, the nature of our interventions changed, taking into account the protracted nature of the crisis and the changing needs of the population.
+The programme has evolved from urgent humanitarian aid towards the provision of humanitarian support, the strengthening of our partners’ capacities and the creation of meaningful opportunities for young people.

-Our humanitarian programme (financed by the European Union) is currently focused on distributing fresh food products (potatoes, tomatoes, onions etc) to supplement the basic diet provided by the World Food Programme.
-Furthermore, we organise awareness campaigns in partnership with the Sahrawi Women’s Union to improve knowledge of storage methods and good eating habits.
-In partnership with the Sahrawi Ministries of Social Affairs and Public Health, Oxfam also distributes eggs and other basic foodstuffs to the most vulnerable groups in society.
+Oxfam’s humanitarian programme (financed by the European Union) is currently focused on distributing fresh food products (potatoes, carrots etc) to supplement the basic diet provided by the World Food Programme.
+Furthermore, we organise awareness campaigns in partnership with the Sahrawi Women’s Union to improve knowledge of storage methods and good cooking techniques that help maximize the nutritional value of the fresh food.
+Oxfam also distributes eggs to the most vulnerable groups in society.